GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ### Optionally update the AWS Lambda

-If you want changes to the AWS Lambda, the source code can be found in the `lambda-orderstatus` directory.
+If you want changes to the AWS Lambda, the source code can be found in the lambda-orderstatus folder.
 To build this Lambda, you need the Golang SDK.
-The latest Golang version of Golang can be found [The Go programming language](https://go.dev/ "Goes to the Go programming language page").
+For the latest Golang version, see [The Go programming language](https://go.dev/ "Goes to the Go programming language page").

 To rebuild the Lambda from the source code:

 1. Install the Golang SDK on your local machine.
-2. Change to the `blueprint/lambda-orderstatus directory.
+2. Change to the blueprint/lambda-orderstatus folder.
 3. Issue this build command: `GOOS=linux go build -o bin/main ./...`

 This builds a Linux executable called `main` in the `bin` directory.
 The CX as Code scripts compress this executable and deploy the zip as part of the AWS Lambda deploy via Terraform.